fish-shell/fish-shell/doc_src/cmds/bind.rst

     delete one character to the right of the cursor

 ``delete-or-exit``
-    deletes one character to the right of the cursor or exits the shell if the commandline is empty.
+    delete one character to the right of the cursor, or exit the shell if the commandline is empty

 ``down-line``
     move down one line